-The goal of the project is to improve the density of our Wi-Fi network throughout campus over the next several years to improve performance and reliability, improve the campus user experience, increase the efficiency of our networking services and better support teaching and research.
+The goal of this project was to improve the density of our Wi-Fi network throughout campus, to improve performance and reliability, improve the campus user experience, increase the efficiency of our networking services, and better support teaching and research.

-We will achieve this by implementing a modern Wi-Fi network infrastructure which supports 802.11ac 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.
+We achieved this by implementing a modern Wi-Fi network infrastructure that supports 802.11ac/ax 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.

-- Our existing wireless infrastructure provided by Cisco Systems is aging and reaching the end of its supported lifetime.
-This project will replace this aging infrastructure with a modern solution provided by HPE/Aruba.
+- Our previous wireless infrastructure manufactured by Cisco Systems had aged and reached the end of its supported life.
+This project replaced our aging infrastructure with a modern solution manufactured by HPE/Aruba.

-- Extensive installation of data cabling will be required to support the installation of approximately 8,000 new access points and relocation of an additional 4,000.
+- Extensive installation of data cabling has been completed to support the installation of approximately 8,000 new access points and the relocation of an additional 4,000.

-- Cabling for relocated and abated old access points will be removed.
+- Cabling for relocated and abated old Wi-Fi access points was removed.

-Here is an example of the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the recent upgrades we have completed:
+To see the difference between the previous and current Wi-Fi design, view this before/after diagram showing the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the many upgrades we have completed.

 My building has been listed as already upgraded, but my performance on Wi-Fi is still poor.
 What should I do?

-Submit a ticket for a CSS IT consultant to help.
-In order to take advantage of the upgrades to the campus Wi-Fi network, please ensure that you have a modern device with good quality Wi-Fi, in other words one which supports 802.11ac “Dual Band.”
-USB adapters which improve Wi-Fi capability are available for laptops and desktops and can be a low cost solution to improving an older device’s connectivity.
+Contact us for help.
+In order to take advantage of the upgrades to the campus Wi-Fi network, please ensure that you have a modern device with good quality Wi-Fi, in other words, one which supports 802.11ac “Dual Band.”
+USB adapters which improve Wi-Fi capability are available for laptops and desktops and can be a low-cost solution to improving an older device’s connectivity.

 I have my own Wi-Fi router because a) yours doesn’t work, b) yours doesn’t do something I’d like it to do, or c) because I’m not sure how all this works.
 What should I do?

 All Wi-Fi devices share the same amount of radio frequency and thus bandwidth.
 Operating your own Wi-Fi router reduces network performance and stability for both yourself and all other users of the Wi-Fi network in your vicinity.
-If you have specific network requirements which the current campus Wi-Fi offerings do not support, please open a service request with IST-Telecommunications regarding your Wi-Fi needs at your location.
-If you are utilizing your own Wi-Fi router because of poor performance at your location, please contact CSS IT at (510) 664-9000, submit a ticket online, or email firstname.lastname@example.org
+If you have specific network requirements which the current campus Wi-Fi offerings do not support, please open a service request with bIT-Network Services regarding your Wi-Fi needs at your location.
+If you are utilizing your own Wi-Fi router because of poor performance at your location, please contact us for additional assistance.

-For mobile devices, it may be best to purchase a new phone.
-For desktops and laptops, there are many USB 802.11ac adapters which have been proven on campus to provide excellent results.
-Contact CSS IT at (510) 664-9000, submit a ticket online, or email email@example.com for additional assistance.
+The AC and AX standards are designed to be reverse compatible with all previous standards.
+If you wish to take advantage of the upgraded standards it may be best to purchase a new mobile device.
+For desktops and laptops, there are many USB 802.11ac and ax adapters that have been proven on campus to provide excellent results.
+Contact us for additional assistance.

 Why should I use Wi-Fi instead of a wired connection?

-The majority of new computing devices on campus do not have any wired ethernet port built in.
-Wired network connections require the installation of cable infrastructure which can be costly for a department.
-IST-Telecommunications is focusing its resources on improving Wi-Fi on campus, because it is now the primary network access method.
+The majority of new computing devices on campus do not have any wired ethernet port built-in.
+Wired network connections require the installation of cable infrastructure which can be costly for a department. bIT-Network Services is focusing its resources on improving Wi-Fi on campus, because it is now the primary network access method.
 Even desktop devices can use Wi-Fi with the installation of a USB Wi-Fi adapter.
-CSS IT can advise you of options, call (510) 664-9000, submit a ticket online, or email firstname.lastname@example.org.
+Contact us and we can advise you on options.